lggg123/news_aggregator/README.md

-# Sample Hardhat Project
+# Decentralized News Aggregator

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+This project entails a FunctionsConsumer.sol smart contract that aggregates news and we will use a frontend to display it.

 Try running some of the following tasks: